longturn/freeciv21/docs/Manuals/Server/command-line.rst

     Sets the server id to ID.

 ``-s, --saves <DIR>``
     Save games to directory DIR.
-Generally a ver good idea to save games at least every turn and depending on how long the turns are set to, to save within a turn.
+Generally a very good idea to save games at least every turn and depending on how long the turns are set to, to save within a turn.
 In the case of a server crash, restarting from a save comes in very handy.